 Five-year credit-default swaps protecting sovereign notes fell three basis points this month to 85 basis points in New York, after a 35 basis-point drop in the July-September period, according to data provider CMA.
 The contracts pay the buyer face value in exchange for the underlying securities or the cash equivalent if a government or company fails to adhere to its debt agreements.

-China’s economic growth is poised to recover after the country’s once-in-a-decade leadership transition, Mark McCombe, Asia-Pacific chairman of BlackRock Inc. (BLK), the world’s biggest money manager, told Bloomberg Television on Oct.
+China’s economic growth is poised to recover after the country’s once-in-a-decade leadership transition, Mark McCombe, Asia-Pacific chairman of BlackRock Inc. (BLK:US), the world’s biggest money manager, told Bloomberg Television on Oct.
 10. The Chinese Communist Party will hold a congress starting Nov.
 8, which will feature the power handover.

 The yuan rose as much as 0.2 percent to 6.2654 per dollar today, the strongest since 1993, on speculation policy makers will act to revive growth.